integromat/vscode-apps-sdk/README.md

 Make Apps Editor for VS Code
 ============================

-The Visual Studio Code Extension for helping to develop and manage applications in the [make.com](make.com) visual automation platform.
+The Visual Studio Code Extension for helping to develop and manage your applications in the [make.com](make.com) visual automation platform.

 ## Features